Chandan Tiwari: Early life

 Chandan Tiwari was born in Badka Gaon, Bhojpur district, Bihar, India.
 She was raised in Chas Bokaro, Jharkhand.
 She has completed BA Honours in Anthropology from Vinoba Bhave University, Hazaribagh.
 She also has Six year Prabhakar from Prayag Sangeet Samiti, Allahabad.
 She is doing research project on rare and rural Bhojpuri song for Maithili and Bhojpuri Academy, Govt of Delhi.

 Career

 Chandan Tiwari is a Folk singer singing in Bhojpuri, maithili, Magahi, Awadhi, Nagpuri (especially in Bhojpuri language).
 She has done many special musical shows on Doordarshan including special shows on My Musical Effort and series like Purabiyataan & Nimiya chiraiyan ke baser.
 She had participated in Jila Top & Sur Sangram on Mahuaa T.V.
 She took part in ETV folk jalwa show.
 Along with Big Magic Ganga T.V.
 She has done many special shows of Bhakti Sagar.
 With All India Radio Patna she has done Special Folk and Ghajal Recording shows.
 She has always stood in favour of participation of women and women empowerment in folk songs.

-She has also done many musical series and interviews with many prestigious private F.M.radio channels.
-Like Radio Mirchi, Radio Dhoom, Radio Sanehi and mobile radio-Gramvani.
-Chandan Tiwari was selection Team member of Big Magic Ganga TV show Rang Purwaiya.
-Chandan Tiwari has been working in various forms of singing, festivals and on many different types of issues.
-She has always been against vulgarity in the music industry.
+Chandan Tiwari was one of the Team members of Big Magic Ganga TV show "Rang Purwaiya".
+She is actively participating in various forms of art.